cout05/Frontend-Mentor---Product-preview-card-component-solution/README.md

 ## Acknowledgments

-i would like to acknowlegde kevin powell from youtube, because that's where i learn how to use media querries and display grid, thanks to his i manage to finish this project and learn about making a responsive website and how to use display grid
+I would like to acknowlegde kevin powell from youtube, because that's where i learn how to use media querries and display grid, thanks to his i manage to finish this project and learn about making a responsive website and how to use display grid.